 Mr. Louden explained the relationship of massing and height in relation to other properties and referenced recent approvals by the Board.
-He noted that they weren't trying to make this project into a revival period building but looked at it instead as an addition to the fire station and that it is consistent with modern architecture.
+He noted that they weren't trying to make this project into a revival period building but looked at it instead as an addition to the fire station and that is the project design is consistent with the modern architecture of the fire station.